|| LITTLE LEAGUE GIRLS SOFTBALL!!

 - FOLLOW SNLL ON TWITTER!!

-Online registration for the Summerlin North Little League 2015 Spring season will open on December 1st.
+Online registration for the Summerlin North Little League 2015 Spring season is now open.
 SNLL will be offering baseball divisions for boys and girls ages 4 to 16 and fast-pitch softball divisions for girls ages 7-12.
-Please keep checking the SNLL website and Facebook page for updates on the 2015 Spring season.

 SNLL will offer the following divisions for the 2015 Spring season: